xuechen-zc/ComfyUI-Manager/README.md

 ## Troubleshooting
 * If your `git.exe` is installed in a specific location other than system git, please install ComfyUI-Manager and run ComfyUI.
 Then, specify the path including the file name in `git_exe = ` in the `<USER_DIRECTORY>/default/ComfyUI-Manager/config.ini` file that is generated.
 * If updating ComfyUI-Manager itself fails, please go to the **ComfyUI-Manager** directory and execute the command `git update-ref refs/remotes/origin/main a361cc1 && git fetch --all && git pull`.
-* If you encounter the error message `Overlapped Object has pending operation at deallocation on Comfyui Manager load` under Windows
+* If you encounter the error message `Overlapped Object has pending operation at deallocation on ComfyUI Manager load` under Windows
   * Edit `config.ini` file: add `windows_selector_event_loop_policy = True`
-* if `SSL: CERTIFICATE_VERIFY_FAILED` error is occured.
+* If the `SSL: CERTIFICATE_VERIFY_FAILED` error occurs.
   * Edit `config.ini` file: add `bypass_ssl = True`